Lifestyle not more pills

 A recently published study in the Lancet found that long-term use of aspirin in people is associated with an increased risk of gastric (stomach) bleeding and death.

-To help counter the gastric bleeding, the researchers recommended that people take a proton pump inhibitor (PPI) medication.
+To help counter gastric bleeding, the researchers recommended that people take a proton pump inhibitor (PPI) medication.

 A combination of narrowing and blockage of the arteries supplying the heart muscle by plague causes the lack of blood supply.